ELECTRIC BIKE MOTORS & DRIVE TYPES

 The battery on an electric bike is just as important as the motor.
 Some would even say that thay are more important, as it’s usually the batteries that are more likely to go wrong.
 In recent years, there has been a real boom on the electric bikes’ batteries market, with more new technologies being used, and better types of batteries that can imporove performance of e-bikes available.

-When thinking of buying an electric bicycle, most people are not aware of potential problems associated with batteries, one of them being a high cost, if a replacement battery is required.
-The battery is the most expensive part of an electric bike.
-Currently replacement batteries cost between £250 and £600 for a new battery pack, depending on the type of the battery, its chemistry, bike model, and some other factors.
+When thinking of buying an electric bicycle, most people are not aware of potential problems associated with batteries, one of them being the high cost if a replacement battery is required, the battery is the most expensive part of an electric bike.
+Currently replacement batteries cost between £250 and £600 for a new battery pack, depending on the type of the battery, its chemistry, bike model, and other factors.

-Another problem associated with e-bike batteries is power delivery, which is more common with cheap and unbranded bikes imported from China that have a very poor records of after sales service.
-The good thing is that power delivery issue is easy to identify.
+Another problem associated with e-bike batteries is power delivery, these problems are more common with cheap, poor quality and unbranded bikes imported from China that have a very poor records of reliability.
+The good thing is that a power delivery issue is easy to identify.
 The motor on the bike simply cuts off when cycling uphill.
-During climbing the motor normally needs a higher current in order to deliver more power.
-Then it drains the battery with higher current and poor quality batteries are simply not able to deliver the required current for a longer period of time.
-It is therefore important to highlight that not every lithium battery is equal and the same.
+During climbing the motor normally needs a higher current in order to deliver more power to the motor, poor quality batteries are simply not able to deliver the required current for a longer period of time.
+It is therefore important to highlight that not every lithium battery is equal.
 How to distinguish a good one from a poor one?
-Warranty on the battery is usually a good guide here - good quality batteries usually have a two year warranty.
-But we should always remember to ask the seller what the warrantly actually covers.
+Warranty on the battery is usually a good guide here – good quality batteries usually have a two year warranty also the cells used inside the battery should be of a high quality and from a reputable manufacturer.
+But you should always remember to ask the seller what the warrantly actually covers.